-Following a recent review of our processes, we intend to continue to take the following further steps to combat slavery and human trafficking: (i) continue to seek assurances from suppliers that they and their supply chains comply with the Modern Slavery Act 2015, Human Rights Act 1998 and Modern Slavery Act 2018; (ii) undertake an assessment and review of our policies periodically; and (iii) as we grow and increase supplier relationships, we look to develop a supply chain process to provide more robust measures throughout the offices in our network to ensure compliance with our own policies.
+Following a recent review of our processes, we intend to continue to take the following further steps to combat slavery and human trafficking: (i) continue to seek assurances from suppliers that they and their supply chains comply with the Modern Slavery Act 2015, Human Rights Act 1998 and Modern Slavery Act 2018; (ii) undertake an assessment and review of our policies periodically and asses if changes are needed; and (iii) as we grow and increase supplier relationships, we look to develop a supply chain process to provide more robust measures throughout the offices in our network to ensure compliance with our own policies.

-The statement was signed by the Head of Europe on behalf of the partners and is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 December 2021.
+The statement was signed by the Head of Europe at L.E.K.
+Consulting on behalf of the partners and is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes L.E.K.'s slavery and human trafficking statement for the financial year ending 31 December 2023.